moismailzai/dirculese/README.md

 dirculese -config /full/path/to/your/config.json
 ```

-By default, dirculese is very verbose about what it's doing, but you can tell it to be silent with the ```-silent``` flag:
+By default, dirculese runs silently but you can tell it to be more verbose with the ```-verbose``` flag:

 ```
-dirculese -silent
+dirculese -verbose
 ```

 Even when running silently, dirculese logs everything to ```dirculese.log``` which it saves in your home directory.